Report an accessibility problem

 Program description

-The Bachelor of Arts program in psychology with a concentration in industrial and organizational psychology prepares students to be well-versed in workplace empowerment strategies and interventions.
-The ultimate goal of this work is to increase the productivity and well-being of employees and the organizations that employ them.
+The Bachelor of Arts program in psychology with a concentration in industrial and organizational psychology prepares you to be well-versed in workplace empowerment strategies and interventions.
+The goal of this work is to increase the productivity and well-being of employees and the organizations that employ them.

-Students gain the foundational knowledge and skills of a traditional psychology program, while focusing their studies on topics central to the field of industrial and organizational psychology.
-These topics include behavior and communication in organizations, testing and assessment, emotional intelligence and decision-making.
-Graduates of this program are prepared to apply evidence-based approaches to transform the organizations of which they are a part.
+You gain the foundational knowledge and skills of a traditional psychology program while focusing your studies on topics central to the field of industrial and organizational psychology.
+These topics include behavior and communication, testing and assessment, emotional intelligence and decision-making in organizations.

 At a glance